 KitchenAid mixers, on the other hand, no expense is spared in the manufacturing process.
 The exterior of the machine is made of an extremely robust cast zinc alloy (also made in the USA) and has a baked enamel paint finish, making the paint more resistant to chips as well as fading.
 This metal shell not only acts as a protective barrier but also keeps the machine from vibrating as it works.

-Even the stainless steel bowls that come standard with the majority of KitchenAid mixers oozes quality.
+Even the stainless steel bowls that come standard with the majority of KitchenAid mixers ooze quality.
 The steel itself is a high-quality alloy, with a high chrome and nickel content, making them more expensive and stronger than the cheaper Ferritic stainless steel bowls found on a lot of mixers.
 These bowls have also been cleaned and polished (by hand) for a robust and aesthetically pleasing finish.
 This looks great but also helps make them more rust-resistant.

 The high-quality construction seen on the outside is also the same in the interior of the machine.
 The wire insulation is ‘Grade F’ significantly better than the ‘Grade B’ insulation used on most home appliances.
 This, paired with the single-direction cooling fan, helps keep the mixer from overheating, a common problem with high-current motors.
 The mechanical motors of KitchenAid are also ridiculously high quality, especially if you opt for a large DC motor found on the bigger mixers.

 Common KitchenAid mixer problems

 While KitchenAid makes some seriously durable appliances, at the end of the day, these are still complex machines.
 They use a variety of electrical and mechanical technologies which makes them susceptible to small, but often repairable, damage.

 The most common issue that I hear most is due to the plastic gear systems found on the KitchenAid Classic.
-This mixer is designed for home use is fitted with a nylon worm gear that is prone to getting worn down over time, and sometimes, even shred completely.
+This mixer is designed for home use and is fitted with a nylon worm gear that is prone to get worn down over time, and sometimes, even shred completely.
 Fortunately, this is a fairly easy fix.